thoughtworks/inSpac/sample/README.md

 ### Swagger UI
 _Swagger UI 2_ has been integrated into the project for conveniently testing APIs.

-Visit `http://localhost:8080/sso/swagger-ui.html` to access _Swagger UI_.
+Visit `http://localhost:8080/inspac/swagger-ui.html` to access _Swagger UI_.
 You could change the _Swagger UI_ default URL by modifying context path configuration in the environment profile.

-_Swagger UI_ related configurations are saved and controlled by `SwaggerConfiguration` class which is under the package `com.thoughtworks.sea.ssointegrationdemo.common.config.SwaggerConfiguration`.
+_Swagger UI_ related configurations are saved and controlled by `SwaggerConfiguration` class which is under the package `com.thoughtworks.inspac.integration.sample.common.config.SwaggerConfiguration`.

 ### MockPass local config